jmfurlott/opengl-network-model/README.md

 12/18/2012 (2)
 -Correctly colors veins and arteries!
+-forced horizontal landscape
--TODO: set radius, touch control/camera, force horizontal landscape (? at least for now)
+-TODO: set radius, touch control/camera

 12/18/2012
 -reading in colors into a new int[] called colors